l12f3r/k8s-ec2-terraform/README.md

 - Two security groups, to work as firewalls for inbound traffic on Worker and Master nodes:
 - Two subnets - a public (for the maintenance instance) and a private, for our instances;
 - One Internet Gateway;
-- A route for the default Route Table to the Internet Gateway;
+- Two routes for the default Route Table:
+  - one towards the Internet Gateway; and
+  - other for local connections.
 - A key pair, for AWS authentication;
 - A VPC, where everything above is housed.